Stem cell transplants need a lot of preparation and recovery takes many months. It can help to think of the process in stages:

 The weeks and months before your stem cell transplant involve lots of appointments, tests and scans to prepare for your transplant.
 Only certain treatment centres carry out stem cell transplants so you might be referred to a different hospital.
 There are around 50 transplant centres in the UK.
 Your transplant coordinator (usually a clinical nurse specialist) is your key contact during your preparation for a transplant.

 - Your medical team talks to you about what a stem cell transplant involves and what the risks and benefits might be for you.
 They explain about the possible side effects and complications.
 They tell you how long you are likely to stay in hospital, what care you might need afterwards and how you are followed-up.
 There can be a lot of information to take in.
 Ask as many questions as you want to make sure you understand everything.
+You might find it helpful to take a notepad to write down any information you are told and any questions you want to ask.

 - You have tests to make sure you are well enough to have the transplant.
 These include blood tests to find out how well your liver and kidneys are working and to check if you have any viruses that might flare up when your immune system is low after your transplant.
 You have scans and other tests to check how well your heart and lungs are working.